birmink/secure-chat/README.md

 # Secure Python Chat App

 This is a simple chat application I built in Python.
-It lets multiple users connect to a server and chat in real-time, with messages encrypted for privacy.
+It lets multiple users connect to a server and chat in real-time, with messages encrypted for privacy using Fernet symmetric encryption.
 The app has a GUI built with Tkinter and includes some basic security features like a password-protected server.

 ---